LorenaDeveloper/LorenaDeveloper/README.md

 - 🏦 In February 2022 I changed companies and I am currently working for [Indra / Minsait](https://www.indracompany.com/) on a TELCO project for [Telefónica](https://www.telefonica.es/es/).

   🤔 In this project we use Java 17, angularJS, SOAs (bpms) and we test with both JUnit and Karma (depending on the service).
-- 👯 I work very well in a team.
-I am constant, organized and decisive.
+- 👯 I work really well in a team.
+I'm constant, organized and decisive.

 <br>